- This video is about shipping. If you don't know what shipping is, RUN. RUN, AND NEVER GET INVOLVED.

 - Dan and Phil's trip to Australia is a disaster, since, after Dan decides to film a video instead of packing, his rush to get ready results in him spraying aerosol deodorant into his eye.

-- Freak Out: Apparently, he had one when he had to resit his law school exam and suddenly realized he didn't want to go to university.
-Dramatized in "College Dropout."
+- Freak Out: Dan dramatizes one he apparently had when feeling like he no longer wanted to be in university while an exam resit was looming in "College Dropout."
 Dan's trying to study for his exam while Phil plays some video games, and then, all of a sudden...Dan: AAAAAAAGH!
 I'M NOT DOING IT!

 Dan: I'm not gonna do it!